-- Other Systems: This catchall chapter covers systems that don't fall under the preview of other chapters
+- Other TARDIS Systems: This catch-all chapter covers systems that don't fall under the preview of other chapters

 - Storage Rooms: A partial list of the many types of rooms contained within a TARDIS can be found here.

-- Special Extras: presents the many optional systems, both legal and illegal that an operator can install in a TARDIS.
+- TARDIS Refits: A description of the capabilities of each TARDIS Refit.
+Presents the many optional systems, both legal and illegal that an operator can install in a TARDIS.

 The following color code is used:

 - Black: For information from the TV Series, including Dimensions in Time, and 1996 TV Movie.